edgar-carrillo/edgar-carrillo/README.md

 ### • 🤖 [Fun with GPT-3](https://github.com/ec-rilo/fun-with-gpt-3)
 <b>Utilized:</b> Next.js | JS | Firebase | styled-components | PostgreSQL | AWS

+Play around with AI and ask it anything!
+Whatever you ask will be projected LIVE to any user using the application!
+Your results will vary based on the [engine you choose](https://beta.openai.com/docs/engines/gpt-3) when asking a question.
+You have a choice of:

+- text-davinci-002
+- text-curie-001
+- text-babbage-001
+- text-ada-001

+You can also filter the responses you want to see based on the engine or most recent posts.

 ### • 🚗 [Rumble](https://github.com/ec-rilo/rumble)
 <b>Utilized:</b> Next.js | JS | Firebase | Tailwind